Edward Littleton (died 1558): Parliamentary career

-In August 1553 Queen Mary, Henry VIII's Roman Catholic daughter summoned her first Parliament.
+In August 1553 Queen Mary I, Henry VIII's Roman Catholic daughter, summoned her first Parliament.
 In September the local gentry assembled at Stafford and immediately elected Sir Thomas Giffard as their representative.
 Baron Stafford, Buckingham's son, had made known his intention to have his son, Henry, take up the other county seat and had put two of his allies, Sir George Griffith and Humphrey Welles in charge of the business.
 However, Littleton had fallen out with the Staffords, previously friends and allies, over fishing rights on the River Penk at Dunston, north of Penkridge.
 When the young Henry was acclaimed as Giffard's colleague, Littleton intervened and demanded a poll.
 He persuaded the High Sheriff, George Blount, to begin the poll by examining Stafford's supporters.
 The latter then began to melt away, leaving Littleton to claim victory, with 248 votes.
 Stafford petitioned the Privy Council, claiming that the Sheriff had also discriminated against his son in the previous election, earlier in the year.
 Littleton took his case to the Lord Chancellor, Stephen Gardiner, who found in his favour.
 The case caused lasting ill-feeling between the Staffords and Littletons.
 Littleton was knighted in October at the assembly of the parliament.

 Littleton seems to have accepted rather than welcomed the restoration of Catholicism in Mary's reign.
 As there was never a suggestion of restoring the monasteries and chantries, the gains made by the landed interest in the previous reigns were never under threat.
 Littleton's attitude was not warm enough to get him into the next Parliament, in the spring of 1554.
 However, he was returned for the second Parliament of that year, with his stepson, Sir Philip Draycott as second member, and for the 1555 Parliament, with Sir Thomas Giffard again.